fteychene/blueprint-hexagonal-rust/Notes.md

 ### Into for secondary ports

 __Goal__ :
-Main goal was to provide a way for Adapter to not adapt their internal domains to application domain as function result.
+Main goal was to provide a way for adapters to not adapt their internal domains to application domain as function result.
-To provide this feature we would like to provider functions of secondary ports to return types with only `Into<DomainStruct>` constraint.
+To provide this feature we would like to provide functions of secondary ports to return types with only `Into<DomainStruct>` constraint.

 __Issue__ :
 ```